Inrixia/Floatplane-Downloader/wiki/script_pre_4.0.0.md

 7. **Profit?:**

-   At this point you should be completely setup and ready to go!
+   At this point you should be completely set-up and ready to go!
    To start the script all you need to do is run the **Floatplane.bat** file.
    If you want to start the script from console yourself, just use "**node float.js**"

 The script will download the videos into the videos folder along with their thumbnails.
-If you want to setup Plex, read the guide here: **[Plex Guide](https://github.com/Inrixia/Floatplane-PlexDownloader/blob/master/wiki/plex.md)**
+If you want to set-up Plex, read the guide here: **[Plex Guide](https://github.com/Inrixia/Floatplane-PlexDownloader/blob/master/wiki/plex.md)**